-- Land and other nondepreciable assets
+- Land and other non-depreciable assets,

-- Buildings
+- Buildings,

-- Furniture and equipment
+- Furniture and equipment, or

-- Other
+- Other.

 Right to use leased assets with a total contract value equal to or greater than the threshold and a useful life extending beyond one year should be capitalized.
-Assets with a total contract value below the threshold should be expensed (Note: Entities with separately issued financial statements may need lower capitalization thresholds.).
+Assets with a total contract value below the threshold should be expensed.
+Note: Entities with separately issued financial statements may need lower capitalization thresholds.
+However, if a right to use leased asset was recorded prior to the implementation of the threshold, July 1, 2022, with a total contract value less than the threshold; the right to use lease must continue to be capitalized until the lease expires or terminates.

-The following general ledger codes should be used to account for right to use leased assets:
+The following GL codes should be used to account for right to use leased assets:

-- GL 284XX used to record right to use leased assets. - GL 285XX used to record accumulated amortization of right to use leased assets recorded in GL 284XX. - GL 724XX used to record right to use leased asset acquisition expenditures in governmental funds. - GL 728XX used to record amortization expense of right to use leased assets in governmental and proprietary funds.
+- GL 284XX used to record right to use leased assets buildings. - GL 285XX used to record accumulated amortization of right to use leased assets buildings recorded in GL 284XX. - GL 291XX used to record right to use leased assets furniture and equipment. - GL 292XX used to record accumulated amortization of right to use leased assets furniture and equipment recorded in GL 291XX. - GL 293XX used to record right to use leased assets other. - GL 294XX used to record accumulated amortization of right to use leased assets other recorded in GL 293XX. - GL 295XX used to record right to use leased assets land and other non-depreciable assets. - GL 724XX used to record right to use leased asset acquisition expenditures in governmental funds. - GL 728XX used to record amortization expense of right to use leased assets in governmental and proprietary funds.